ictnlp/LFR-NMT/README.md

 **Curvature-based Method**

-First, we need to use the flroes dev data to computer the emprical fisher information matrix:
+First, we need to use the flroes dev data to compute the emprical fisher information matrix:

 ```
 # pretrained mBART model